 We have a short video you can view which provides an overview of your options to enter Canada with a criminal record.

-While certain offenders, including anyone convicted of a sex offense against a child, or persons who have been convicted of more than 3 Canadian indictable offenses, will be ineligible for a record suspension, this option is available to almost everyone who has been convicted of a crime in Canada.
+Almost everyone who has been convicted of a crime in Canada will be eligible for a record suspension, although there are some exceptions and special cases.
+Certain offenders, including anyone convicted of a sex offense against a child, or persons who have been convicted of more than 3 Canadian indictable offenses, will be ineligible for a record suspension.
+Offenses related to marijuana might also have different rules.

 As with Canada’s other measures that allow for entry into Canada, a waiting period after the crime was committed must have passed before a record suspension can be granted.
 The waiting period for a record suspension depends on the category into which the conviction falls.
 To determine in what category your conviction falls, read through our discussion on “Crimes that will make you inadmissible to Canada”.